SUMMICRON 35mm F2 with Goggles

 2.Usability

-The appearance of the lens with goggles is the same as that of a normal eight-element lens, in terms of the paint and the feel of the stopper, and the only difference is that it looks more ostentatious because it is a pair of glasses.
+The lens with goggles has the same appearance as a regular eight-element lens, including the finish and the feel of the stopper.
+The only difference is that the goggles make it look more ostentatious.

 3.Summary

-In conclusion, to sum up the SUMMICRON 35mm F2 with glasses, it is a lens that allows you to experience the legendary M-type 8-element lens at an affordable price.
+In conclusion, to sum up, the SUMMICRON 35mm F2 with eyeglasses is a lens that lets you experience the legendary M-type 8-element lens at an affordable price.

-It is compatible with all film M-type Leicas and digital M-type Leicas, so you can enjoy shooting regardless of the body you own.
+It is compatible with both film and digital M-type Leica cameras, so you can enjoy shooting with any camera body you own.

-Since the 2020s, the price of Leica lenses in general has been rising, and this lens has also risen in price.
+Since the 2020s, the prices of Leica lenses in general have been rising, and this lens has been no exception.

 Specification and Competitor